alchemyplatform/modular-account/README.md

 forge script script/Deploy.s.sol --rpc-url $RPC_URL --broadcast
 ```

-## Security and audits

-Our audit reports from Spearbit and Quantstamp can be found in [audits](/audits).
-Note that the reports may contain references to the term MSCA, which stands for modular smart contract account, as defined in the [terms for ERC-6900](https://eips.ethereum.org/EIPS/eip-6900#terms).
-This is synonymous with modular account.

 ### Bug bounty

 Details of our bug bounty program can be found at https://hackerone.com/alchemyplatform.